 The best time to go on a Kanchenjunga Circuit Trek is from March to May (Spring) and September to November (Autumn).
 During this time, the weather becomes favorable for walking.

-The days are long, warm and the temperature is bearable during the daytime.
+The days are long and warm and the temperature is bearable during the daytime.
 Even in the higher altitudes, during these seasons, the weather becomes stable.
 So, it makes both these seasons peak for trekking in Nepal.

 Autumn gives you the chance to see the clear views of the rain-washed forests, landscapes, and mountains.
 Due to the low chances of rainfall, you can see the sharpest views of the Himalayas.
 You will see the best views of Mt.
 Everest (8,848m), Mt.
 Lhotse (8,516m), Mt.
 Makalu (8,201m) and so much more from the Kanchenjunga region.